-Guess what my friends, walking works.
-Study after study proves that people who walk regularly stay more youthful, stronger and happier into old age.
-And walking for weight loss is a great added benefit as well.
+Guess what, my friends, walking works.
+Study after study proves that people who walk regularly stay more youthful, stronger, and happier in old age.
+To get started, try my free 14-day challenge and get walking for a weight loss plan.

 I’m a huge fan myself.
-I try to walk a few miles at least 6 days a week and notice the difference it has made on my physical and mental health.
+I try to walk a few miles at least six days a week and notice the difference it has made in my physical and mental health.

 If you are of the mindset that walking isn’t a good enough workout for you or walking can’t help you lose weight, let me prove you wrong.